 Moberly Area Community College is approved for certification of students eligible to receive educational assistance from the Department of Veterans Affairs (DVA).
-The Office of Veterans Affairs (OVA) is located in the Financial Aid Office in the Andrew Komar Jr. Hall, Room H11.
-The Veterans Education Certifying Official will be happy to discuss any questions regarding your educational benefits, rights and responsibilities and can be reached by calling (800) 622-2070, extention 11296 or email.
+The Office of Veterans Affairs (OVA) is located in the Financial Aid Office in Andrew Komar Jr. Hall, Room H11.
+A Veterans Education Certifying Official will be happy to discuss any questions regarding your educational benefits, rights and responsibilities and can be reached by calling (660) 263-4100, ext.
+11296 or ext.
+12111, or email.
 The information on this site is based on existing rules and regulations of the Department of Veterans Affairs and should not be construed as being absolute.
 New rules and regulations are being released by the DVA continually and may supersede the information seen here.
 To view the most current information, visit http://www.gibill.va.gov.

 To be eligible for VA educational benefits you must be a degree-seeking student with a declared major.
 Academic advising is an important process for any MACC student.
 It is crucial for all VA students to realize that there is a distinct difference between academic advising and VA certification.
 It is quite possible that a course you may be advised to take will not meet VA certification requirements.
 For example, while it may be academically sound to repeat a class or to take elective classes, the VA may not certify such classes for payment and you would be personally responsible for the resulting cost.
 It is your responsibility to make certain that your classes meet VA certification requirements should you desire VA payment for these classes.
 Our Veteran Services Office can assist you with questions or concerns you may have.